anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Extension specifications should also consider if [@!RFC9839, section 2.2] is applicable to the JSON data conveyed by the extension.

+When generically describing interactions with other extensions, specifications may use extension identifiers beginning with "example".

 ## Extension Definitions

 Extensions must be documented in an RFC or in some other permanent, stable, and